tari-project/tari-dot-com/_lessons/add_new_localizations.md

 * A fork of the Tari Universe repository.
 * Git

-With the above, you can use GitHub and/or git commands combined with a text editor of choice to work on your new localization either directly on GitHub or via a local repository.
+With the above, you can use GitHub and/or Git commands combined with a text editor of choice to work on your new localization either directly on GitHub or via a local repository.

 However, this guide assumes the use of VS Code as your integrated development environment (IDE).
-This has some additional prerequisites, such as installing the IDE itself and supporting applications such as git, nvm, cargo, and more.
+This has some additional prerequisites, such as installing the IDE itself and supporting applications such as Git, nvm, Rust, and more.

 Most of the above is covered in our [“How to Become a Tari Contributor” guide](/lessons/how_to_become_a_tari_contributor.html).
 If you're not already familiar with development practices and tools, this is a good place to start.